pedestrian-dynamics-HM/vadere/README.md

 [department for Computer Science and Mathematics](http://cs.hm.edu/).
 However, we welcome contributions from external sources.

 The Vadere framework includes a mesh generator for unstructured high-quality 2D meshes called **EikMesh** which is described [here](https://gitlab.lrz.de/vadere/vadere/wikis/eikmesh/Overview).

+If you are using Vadere for your publication, please cite: http://dx.doi.org/10.17815/CD.2019.21.

+Contact: vadere@lists.lrz.de

 ## Pipeline Status